Computers & Graphics has an open access sister journal Graphics and Visual Computing, sharing the same editorial team and rigorous peer review.

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 Please provide, when submitting your article, a graphical abstract.
-This comprises the title, authors and affiliations, identical to the article itself, a summary of about 25 words, and a pictogram: one figure representative of the work described.
-Maximum final dimensions of the pictogram are 5 x 5 cm: bear in mind readability after reduction, especially if using one of the figures from the article itself.
+This comprises one figure representative of the work described.
+Maximum final dimensions of the figure are 5 x 5 cm: bear in mind readability after reduction, especially if using one of the figures from the article itself.
 Graphical abstracts will be collated to provide a contents list for rapid scanning.